 One of the most important things we can do to celebrate Prophet Muhammad’s birth is to recite durood and send blessings to Prophet Muhammad SAW.
 We will get shyafaat by reciting durood upon him.

 2. Read Quran

 As Muslims can express our gratitude and respect for the birth of the Prophet Muhammad by reading the Quran.
 By reading the Qur’an, we can understand more deeply the struggle of our Prophet for the spread of Islam.

 3. Promise yourself to follow the Prophet’s Sunnah

-The Sunnah consists of the characters, etiquette, habits of the Prophet Muhammad PBUH that.
-There are significant benefits of following the Prophet’s Sunnah, and we can increase our faith and instill the good qualities of the Prophet by practicing Sunnah in our daily life.
+The Sunnah consists of the characters, etiquette, and habits of the Prophet Muhammad PBUH.
+There are significant benefits to following the Prophet’s Sunnah, and we can increase our faith and instill the good qualities of the Prophet by practicing Sunnah in our daily lives.